 Education & Pushout

-Girls — especially girls of color – face disproportionate rates of suspension, expulsion, and arrests on campus, resulting in a system that criminalizes girls of color rather than providing a healing space for girls to focus, learn, and grow.
-In response to this crisis, the Initiative has made the criminalization and pushout of girls of color from school a main area of focus.
+Girls of color face disproportionate rates of suspension, expulsion, and arrests on campus, resulting in a system that criminalizes girls of color rather than providing a healing space for girls to focus, learn, and grow.
+In response to this crisis, the Center has made the criminalization and pushout of girls of color from school a main area of focus.

 New & Noteworthy: Education & Pushout

 Stanford Law Review By Thalia González